marcocofano/excalidraw.nvim/README.md

 The plugin is still experimental!

-It handles excalidraw links to local files within markdown documents.
-It stores all files in a sensible way.
-It includes pickers to manage creation and opening of the links with the right app.
+- Handle excalidraw links to local files within markdown documents
+- Store all files in default folders
+- Use pickers to manage creation and opening of the links with the right app.

-It creates default scenes according to your setup configuration.
-You can also set up some scenes as templates.
+- Store and use Templates and default Excalidraw scenes for your next drawings

+The idea came from the integrtion of Excalidraw and Obsidian in the desktop Obsidian app.
+The Excalidraw plugin helped keeping my notes and drawings close.
+I moved to Obsidian.nvim a few months ago and I was missing this feature.
+For this reason **excalidraw.nvim** is close in spirit to obsidian.nvim and uses a similar albeit greatly simplified structure.
-The plugin is close in spirit to obsidian.nvim and uses a similar albeit greatly simplified structure.
-In the desktop Obsidian app I was using an Excalidraw plugin and it was very handy for keeping my notes and drawings close.
-Although a perfect integration is probably impossible in nvim the basic workflow can be simply reproduced using Excalidraw as an installed PWA.
+Although a perfect integration is probably impossible in nvim, the basic workflow can be reproduced using Excalidraw as an installed PWA, which is possible using Chrome as browser.

+> [!NOTE] I have tried to make it work with non-installed Excalidraw PWA, i.e. diretly in the browser, but the
+> development is still on-going

 ## Prerequisites